joksas/badcrossbar/README.md

 ### Currents

 `solution.currents` is itself a named tuple with fields `output`, `device`, `word_line` and `bit_line`.
 The first field represents the output currents, while the rest represent the currents flowing through devices, interconnects along the word lines, and interconnects along the bit lines.
-All of these branches are depicted in the diagram below.
+All of these branches are depicted in the diagram below:

 ![Crossbar branches](images/crossbar-branches.png)